Irish Youth Baroque Orchestra 2023

-- For audition please play 2 contrasting movements in total, each by a different composer.
+- For players of all other instruments, please play two contrasting movements in total, each by a different composer.
 One composer must be from the Baroque period.
 The other movement can be Baroque or Classical.
 Some examples of suggested repertoire are:

 o Unaccompanied Bach sonatas / partitas / suites